-All small greens are wonderfully tasty and nutritioallly potent little packages.
-They are almost 25% protein and contain generous amounts of vitamins A, D, E, and B complex as well as potassium, calcium, magnesium and iron.
+All small greens are wonderfully tasty and nutritionally potent little plants!
+They are almost 25% protein and contain generous amounts of vitamins A, D, E, and B complex as well as potassium, calcium, magnesium, and iron.
 In fact, the germination process activates the energy stored in the plant’s seed so there are MORE of these vitamins and minerals in the greens than there are in the dry seed.
 And because sprouting activates enzymes in the plant, those enzymes make it easier for your body to digest the proteins.

-• Microgreen seeds bought at Rolling Green Nursery.
-We carry a variety of seeds including lettuces, spinach, beets, peas and combination mixes.
+- Microgreen seed.
+We carry a variety of seeds including lettuces, spinach, beets, peas, and combination mixes.

-• A clean recycled clear plastic container with a lid from the grocery store (like the ones that hold fresh greens or cookies)
+- A clean, clear-plastic container with a lid (like the ones that hold fresh greens or cookies at the

-• Fill the plastic container with 2 inches of seed starting mix that is moist.
+• Fill the plastic container with 2 inches of moist seed-starting mix.

-• Scatter the soaked seeds in a thick layer on the soil and press them down firmly on the soil with your hands.
+- Scatter the soaked seeds in a thick layer on the soil and press them down firmly.

-• On the 4th day, remove the plastic cover and the paper towel or newspaper.
+- On the fourth day, remove the plastic cover and the paper towel or newspaper.
 Place the container in a sunny location to encourage leaf growth and chlorophyll development.

-• Water seeds regurlarly to make sure the soil stays moist.
+- Water seeds regularly to make sure the soil stays moist.
 Since a plastic container will not have drainage, take caution not to make the soil soggy.
 With some greens, once the plants are a couple of inches tall, you may need to gently brush the tops of the leaves to help the seed hulls fall off the leaves.

 You can reap your harvest with scissors once the microgreens have at least two leaves and are about 2-3 inches high.
 You can let them continue to grow for a week and harvest what you need each day, or store the trimmed shoots in the refrigerator.